ual-cci/MSc-Coding-1/session8.md

 What are the main differences between this rand function, and the one in the previous document?

-Try to figure out what the dot product is doing.
+What it the dot product operation doing?
+Why is the outcome so different to that in the first exercise?
+Consider how many outputs and inputs there are.
+Does this make a difference?

-Alter the rand function so that it has frequency and amplitude arguments, like in the first example.
+Alter the rand function to make sure it has frequency and amplitude arguments, similar to the first example.
 Now change these values and study their effects.

 ---

+### The next few examples all use the random functions above in one way or another in order to modify the vertex buffer.
+When this happens, we need to update the normals, otherwise we can't light the shader properly.
+These exercises are designed to help you understand how to make sure you can do this properly.

 ## Exercise 3

+In the example below, we have shaded a geometry using a light, exactly as I describe in the lecture.

 https://mimicproject.com/code/3ef97bc0-86b7-cced-40b7-3210a62a5475

-Set it up so that you can rotate the lighting.
+Fork the document and make changes so that you can rotate the lighting.

-Look at how the vertex shader is setting the normal.
+Look at how the vertex shader is setting the value of the normal.

+Make a note of all the steps required to pass this value to the Fragment shader.

-Try to generate a random value and add it to the normal
+Try to generate a random value and add it to the normal - what is another name for this process?

 Now look at this document